ArcanaFramework/arcana/docs/source/data_model.rst

 -----

 Atomic items within a dataset are encapsulated by :class:`DataItem` objects.
-:class:`DataItem`` has three sub-types:
+There are three types of data items:

 * :class:`.FileGroup` (single files, files + header/side-cars or directories)
 * :class:`.Field` (int, float, str or bool)
 * :class:`.ArrayField` (an array of int, float, str or bool)

-Data item objects reference files and fields stored in the data store, rather than necessarily holding the data themselves.
-Before data in remote stores are accessed they are cached locally with :meth:`.DataItem.get`.
+Instead of holding the data directly, data items reference files and fields stored in the data store.
+Before data in remote stores are accessed they need to be cached locally with :meth:`.DataItem.get`.
 Newly created and modified data items are placed into the store with :meth:`.DataItem.put`.